A cavity-mediated quantum CPHASE gate between NV spin qubits in diamond: Introduction

 The basic working principle of the quantum gate operation proposed here is as follows.
-We restrict ourselves to two of the three GS spin triplet states, $m_s=0$ and $m_s=-1$, which will serve as the qubit basis in our scheme.
+We restrict ourselves to two of the three GS spin triplet states, $m_s=0$ and $m_s=-1$, which will serve as the qubit basis in our scheme (Fig.~\ref{fig:level_scheme}a).
 Near the GS level crossing around a magnetic field of about $B_0\sim 1000\,{\rm G}$, these two states are nearly degenerate, and separated by several GHz from the third ($m_s=+1$) state.
-Off-resonant coupling of the GS-ES transition to the cavity mode combined with off-resonant laser excitation can be used to generate Raman-type two-photon transitions starting and ending in the GS, accompanied by the scattering of a laser photon into the cavity mode, or vice versa (Fig.~\ref{fig:level_scheme}).
-Due to the different zero-field splittings in the GS and ES, the $m_s=0$ and $m_s=-1$ states in the ES are not degenerate at $B_0$, which can lead to different scattering matrix elements for the $m_s=0$ and $m_s=-1$ states.
-It can e.g. be arranged that a laser photon can only be scattered into the cavity mode (or vice versa) if the NV spin is $m_s=0$.
-If two NV centers are simultanously coupling in this way to the same cavity mode, they will exchange a cavity photon if and only if both NV spins are in the $m_s=0$ state.
-This virtual photon exchange generates a conditional phase shift; once the accumulated phase amounts to $\pi$, one has achieved a CPHASE gate on the two NV spin qubits.
+Off-resonant coupling of the GS-ES transition to the cavity mode combined with off-resonant laser excitation can be used to generate Raman-type two-photon transitions starting and ending in the GS, accompanied by the scattering of a laser photon into the cavity mode, or vice versa (Fig.~\ref{fig:level_scheme}b).
+The off-resonant coupling is the main distinguishing feature from resonant schemes which are limited by spontaneous emission \cite{Zagoskin2007}.
+The proposed two-qubit coupling mechanism relies on a spin-dependent scattering of laser photons into the cavity and back which is possible because of the difference in zero-field splittings in the GS and ES.
+More specifically, the $m_s=0$ and $m_s=-1$ states in the ES are not degenerate at $B_0$, which leads to unequal scattering matrix elements for the $m_s=0$ and $m_s=-1$ states.
+To produce an entangling quantum gate between two NV spin qubits, we find it to be sufficient if the laser-cavity photon scattering rate is different for the two spin states.
+If two NV centers are simultanously coupling in this way to the same cavity mode, they will exchange a virtual cavity photon, thus generating a conditional phase shift; once the accumulated relative phase amounts to $\pi$, a CPHASE gate on the two NV spin qubits has been achieved.